maion308/kittens-full-crud/README.md

 - clone down this repo
 - run `npm init -y`
 - Set up your database using sequelize-cli
+  - You should have one model called Kitten and it should have a name, age, and breed
+  - Add a few kittens to your db for testing purposes
 - set up your express server
 - set up express router
 - run `create-react-app client` to create your front-end React app